 - National Museum of Singapore costs about $10US/person and also includes admission into the art gallery

-Iceland is still recovering from the financial meltdown in 2008, but even with that, costs are high for travel in this beautiful country.
+Despite the financial meltdown in 2008 that kept costs low for several years, prices have risen, and it can still be expensive to travel in this beautiful country.
 A bed in a dorm is difficult to find for under $35-$40US/person, and privates are tough to find for under $100-$120US.
 Getting around can also be expensive, as flights are sometimes just as cheap if not cheaper than buses and car rentals.
 Food prices are high as well, and if you plan on partying,you’ll spend plenty of cash as a pint of beer can cost upwards of $7US.
 Even with all these high costs, there are ways of traveling in Iceland without selling your house to do so, and once you touch down here, you’ll be glad you did.

 - Try your hand at camping.
 If you are only traveling in Iceland for a short period of time and as part of a long term, RTW trip, then consider starting here and bringing your camping gear with you, then sending it home (or ditching it) once you leave.
 Camp sites can be had for about $5-$10/person for a site, which is a fraction of the price as a dorm bed.
 If you can join up with a few more people, renting a car and camping around the country would cut costs significantly.